 What better way to warm up during the cold winter months than with a quilt?
-This coming February, Zion will host it’s 46th Annual Quilting Workshop.
-The workshop takes place Thursday through Saturday, February 22, 23, and 24, 2018.
 The first Quilting Workshop was held in 1973.
 It was started because of a renewed interest in quilts and quilt making.
 At that time, there were few quilting classes available but many people eager to learn.
 Zion was in a unique position to share quilting skills, as a long-standing quilting group met regularly, and continues to do so today.
 The three-day workshop includes display of over 100 quilts, wall hangings, and comforters ranging from the latest techniques and colors to century old heirlooms.
 Workshop volunteers guide guests through every step in the quilt making process.
 A “learner’s quilt” is available for anyone who would like to sit down with an experienced quilter and try their hand at stitching.

 In addition to the quilt display, guests are drawn to the Workshop for the homemade soup, bread and lunch.

 Many participants appreciate the opportunity to shop for ‘Fair Trade